AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Experiments

+\paragraph{Ablation study on knowledge exchange methods.} To verify the effectiveness of our adaptive exchange method, we compare AKE-GNN with other possible knowledge exchange approaches, as shown in Fig.~\ref{fig:exchange}.
+These comparisons can be categorized into six groups: \whiteding{1} AKE-GNN~(a) v.s. output channel exchange~(b)(c), where (b) randomly chooses output channels in the target network and (c) swaps the first $M$ output channels; \whiteding{2} output channel exchange~(a)(b)(c) v.s. input channel exchange~(d)(e)(f); \whiteding{3} AKE-GNN (a) v.s. point-wise exchange (g); \whiteding{4} AKE-GNN~(a) v.s. adaptive exchange with a randomly initialized model~(h); \whiteding{5} AKE-GNN(a) v.s. adaptive exchange within the same network~(i); \whiteding{6} AKE-GNN~(a) v.s.
+AKE-GNN without graph augmentations~(j).

-We can find that our proposed adaptive parameter exchange method along the output channel consistently outperforms all other approaches.
-We can conclude: 1) Comparing (a) with (b) and (c), the adaptive approach is superior since it can select the informative channel of another GNN to exchange the redundant channel of the original GNN; 2) Comparing (a) (b) (c) and (d) (e) (f), we can find that exchanging the output channel is more effective than exchanging the input one.
-Intuitively, each output hidden feature is solely determined by the corresponding output channel parameters in the last layer.
-Thus, such a scheme may exchange the generated hidden features, which enriches the model's representation ability; 3) The result in (g) suggests that randomly point-wise exchange without considering the input or output channel decreases accuracy; 4) Comparing with (a) and (h), we properly draw the conclusion that exchanging parameters with another well-trained GNN can incorporate the knowledge of another graph view, and thus achieve better performance; 5) Self-exchanging cannot bring benefits as shown in (i) since it does introduce extra knowledge.
+All the experiments are conducted on Cora using GCN~\cite{kipf2016semi} as the backbone model.
+For consistency, the same number of parameters are exchanged in all the experiments.
+In Fig.~\ref{fig:exchange}, results are directly shown below the illustrations of the corresponding exchange methods.
+We find that our proposed adaptive parameter exchange method along the output channel consistently outperforms all other approaches.
+From Fig.~\ref{fig:exchange}, we can conclude that: 1) Comparing (a) with (b) and (c), the adaptive approach is more effective to substitute the redundant channel as it uses the entropy maximization heuristic; 2) Comparing (a) (b) (c) and (d) (e) (f), we find that exchanging the output channel is more effective than exchanging the input one.
+As illustrated in Fig.~\ref{fig:tensor-multi}, each output hidden feature is solely determined by the corresponding output channel's parameters in the last layer.
+Thus, such a scheme may exchange the extra information from the other weight parameter matrix of GNN models, which enriches the model's representation ability; 3) The result in (g) suggests that random point-wise exchange without considering the input or output channel decreases accuracy; 4) Comparing (a) with (h), we can properly draw the conclusion that exchanging parameters with another well-trained GNN can incorporate knowledge of another graph view, and thus achieve better performance; 5) Self-exchanging cannot bring benefits as shown in (i) since it does introduce extra knowledge; 6) Since exchanging knowledge without graph augmentations cannot introduce external information from other graph views, it achieves similar results as the baseline GCN and performs much worse than AKE-GNN, as shown in (j).